Now Would Be a Good Time to Revisit Shale Gas Fracking

 15 September 2013, Sun

-The next year he was arguing that giving the British people their mineral rights would incentivise landowners to get fracking
+The next year, he was arguing that giving the British people their mineral rights would incentivise landowners to get fracking:

 “Give the British people their mineral rights, and get fracking at last.
 No landowner, large or small, has any automatic commercial interest in the discovery of shale gas beneath their property.
 No wonder the shires are in revolt against fracking.